dileepaj/tracified-gateway/README.md

         In Local environment it should be
         RABBITUSER     = "guest"
         RABBITPASSWORD = "guest"
-        RABBITHOSTNAME = ""
+        RABBITHOSTNAME = "rabbit-1"
         RABBITPORT     = "5672"

+        // Both rabbitmq container host nema and container name, and env file's RABBITHOSTNAME should be same

+        env variable with docker
-        env variable in be qa, staring, production RABBITHOSTNAME= "rabbit-1"
+        RABBITHOSTNAME= "rabbit-1"

-        local
+        without docker local environment
         RABBITHOSTNAME= "localhost"

 ```